Where have the wideouts gone? Explaining the recent bust rate for first-round WRs

 15.5

 Consider that not only were more wide receivers drafted in the subsequent three years, but the average draft position moved up more than a full slot.
-We were getting top-10 picks prior to 2014.
-Green/Julio, Justin Blackmon (good rookie season!) and Tavon Austin (sheesh) all went inside the top 10.
+We were getting top-10 picks before 2014.
+Green/Jones, Justin Blackmon (good rookie season!) and Tavon Austin (sheesh) all went inside the top 10.
 Teams weren't scared to invest a high draft pick on a wide receiver.

 But from 2007 through 2013 there were eight wideouts taken in the top 15 of drafts.
-In the last three years alone there have been six.
-That's wild -- Amari Cooper, Kevin White, Corey Coleman, Corey Davis, Mike Williams and John Ross all were drafted inside the top 15 over the last three years.
-And this is not hindsight, but none of those guys meet the threshold for Julio/Green.
+In the past three years alone there have been six.
+That's wild -- Amari Cooper, Kevin White, Corey Coleman, Corey Davis, Mike Williams and John Ross all were drafted inside the top 15 over the past three years.
+And this is not hindsight, but none of those guys meet the threshold for Jones/Green.
 Maybe Cooper, but there was a debate about him versus White and who would go first in that draft.

 The post-2014 classes have the same number of first-round receivers with 1,000 yards (one, Cooper) as the three years before 2014 (one, Green).
 And each has the same number from the draft classes as a whole: Michael Thomas was a second-round pick who topped 1,000 yards, while Allen was the lone non-first-round pick from 2011 through 2013 to cross the threshold.